orchestracities/documentation/docs/gravitee.md

 1. The user requests a token for the client API from Keycloak.
 The token comes from a public client in Keycloak, so no secret is required to obtain a token.
-   However it's important to note that the public clients set up in Keycloak will limit what the given tokens enable users to do, such as user management operations.
+   It's worth reminding that the public clients set up in Keycloak will limit what the given tokens enable users to do, such as user management operations.
    The user requests a specific scope with the request (e.g. entity:read).
-A list of scopes is available in the **Keycloak Configuration** section of this documentation.
+A list of scopes is available in the [**Keycloak Configuration**](/keycloak) section of this documentation.

 2. When then token is used, it is validated against Keycloak's confidential client (the resource-server client).
 The operation being attempted (e.g. creating an entity under Tenant X and Servicepath Y) is allowed if the correct scope is present and the Tenant and Servicepath allow it.

+3. The authorisation is carried out according to the contents of the token.

+## Protecting an API

+To set up and protect an API through the Gravitee Developer Portal, one must do two things after registering the API: defining an Oauth2 resource to authenticate and authorize users, and define for each path of the API which policies should be applied.

-## Oauth2 Resource
+### Oauth2 Resource

 ![Resources](rsrc/keycloak/gravitee_resources.png)